apache/pulsar/site2/docs/helm-overview.md

 ## Upgrading

-Once the Pulsar Helm chart is installed, you can use `helm upgrade` command to configure and update it.
+Once the Apache Pulsar Helm chart is installed, you can use `helm upgrade` command to configure and update it.

 ```bash
 helm repo add apache https://pulsar.apache.org/charts